-Revenues from the sales of MUSE domestically in the first quarter of 2005 compared to 2004 were lower due to several factors.
-In the fourth quarter of 2004, we estimate purchases made by our domestic wholesale partners represented approximately 6-7 months of demand as measured by independent third party prescription data.
+Revenues from the sales of MUSE domestically in the third quarter of 2005 compared to 2004 were lower due to several factors.
+In the fourth quarter of 2004, we estimate purchases made by our domestic wholesale partners represented approximately 6-7 months of demand, as measured by independent third party prescription data.
 The high level of purchases in the fourth quarter of 2004 was expected to lead to lower U.S. product revenues in 2005.
-In the first quarter of 2005 the demand, as measured by third party prescription data, in the United States for PDE5 inhibitors used to treat penile dysfunction did not grow as compared to the first quarter of 2004.
-In the first quarter of 2005 new pricing for purchases made by the United States government went into effect.
-Additional reserves for government discounts, also known as chargebacks, were recorded in the first quarter of 2005 to reflect the revised United States government pricing and for the effect of future chargebacks on the sale of MUSE from inventory on hand at wholesalers at the end of the first quarter of 2005.
-The lack of growth in the demand for approved PDE5 inhibitors, the large volume of purchases made by the wholesalers in the fourth quarter of 2004, the lower volume of purchases made by our international distributors and the revised U.S. government pricing accounted for the decrease in revenue from the sale of MUSE in the United States in the first quarter of 2005 as compared to the first quarter of 2004.
-We expect this trend to continue throughout 2005.
+Retail demand for MUSE, as measured by independent third party prescription data, continued to decline.
+In the third quarter of 2005, our domestic wholesale partners also continued to deplete their inventory of MUSE.
+As a result, revenues from shipments of MUSE were lower than the same period last year.
+The decline in the demand for MUSE and the destocking of MUSE from wholesale partners accounted for the decrease in revenue from the sale of MUSE domestically in the third quarter of 2005 as compared to the third quarter of 2004.
+If our domestic wholesale partners repeat their buying pattern from the fourth quarter of 2004, revenue from the sales of MUSE would increase in the fourth quarter of 2005.